 Lauren Vogel, Ballet

 Lauren started ballet at age 11 with Littleton Ballet Academy as a Ballet Preparatory student.
 While at LBA, she was involved in many Littleton Youth Ballet productions and had the opportunity to perform the roles of the Sugar Plum Fairy in the Nutcracker, Snow White in Snow White, Dorothy, and Glinda in the Wizard of Oz, and Alice in Alice in Wonderland.
 She also has completed in various YAGP placing in the top 12 and 2nd in pas de deux, Starquest, and won 1st place at the Denver Ballet Guild competition in 2018.
 She spent summers at Kansas City Ballet and The School of American Ballet.
 During the summer of 2019, Lauren was invited to join Kansas City Ballet’s Second Company as a trainee for their 2019-2020 season.
 While there, she participated in many community outreach events and performed alongside KCB’s main company in The Nutcracker and Swan Lake.
-Asked to return for the following season, Lauren is in Kansas City and is thrilled to be able to teach students at LBA via zoom!
+Asked to return for the following season, Lauren returned to Kansas City last year during COVID.
+This year Lauren will be dancing with the second company at Cincinnati Ballet and is thrilled to be able to teach students at LBA via zoom when she can.